Where to Stay in Padua: Best Areas for First-Time Visitors, Couples & Day Trips to Venice

 Canal with statues in Padua Italy at sunset

 An ancient city famous for its innovative university, religious art, and stunning cathedrals, Padua (or Padova) should be on your travel radar!
-Padua is located in North Italy, just east of Venice, and is centuries older than Rome (legend says 1183 BC).
+Padua is located in Northern Italy, just east of Venice, and is centuries older than Rome (legend says 1183 BC).

 If you’ve decided to visit, but you can’t decide where to stay in Padua, you really can’t make a bad choice.
 This historical city is beautiful throughout and below I’ll show you a few of my favorite areas and top hotels to book in Padua.